typst/templates/charged-ieee/README.md

   change the page format.
 - `bibliography`: The result of a call to the `bibliography` function or `none`.
   Specifying this will configure numeric, IEEE-style citations.
+- `figure-supplement`: How figures are referred to from within the text.
+Use `"Figure"` instead of `"Fig."` for computer-related publications.

 The function also accepts a single, positional argument for the body of the paper.